AbdurazaaqMohammed/AXML-Editor/README.md

 Note: Editing layout files is supported, if you extract from /res/ or share them with the app.
 If you share an APK file in the app, it will open AndroidManifest.xml, though I want to display a list of all the XML files from /res/ but I didn't implement it yet.
 ## Encoding
 If there is any text opened in the edit field, a button ("Encode from Field") will appear to encode from that field.
 You can encode from a saved text file by pressing the "Encode" button directly after opening the app.
-Note: If you use the option to add the modified file to the APK, it will not be signed, you have to sign it before installing with any tool like [apk-signer](https://play.google.com/store/apps/details?id=com.haibison.apksigner)

 # About